fingerskier/manthra/README.md

 # Manthra

+If you want a happy ending, that depends, of course, on where you stop your story.
+  Orson Welles

 When the student is ready the teacher will appear.
 When the student is truly ready.
   Tao Te Ching